-- A set of one blink indicates shutdown due to high engine temperature. - A set of two blinks indicates shutdown due to low oil pressure. - · A set of three blinks indicates a service fault. - 1.
+- A set of three blinks indicates a service fault. - 1.
 Press Stop once to cause the two-digit shutdown code to blink.

 The two-digit code consists of two sets of blinks.
 The first set is 1 to 7 blinks, which represents the tens digit of the code number.
 There is a brief pause, then the second set of 1 to 9 blinks, which represents the units digit of the code number.
 This is followed by a longer pause and then repeats the process.